AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 The grid will be organised as:

 - Columns -> Numbers from 1 to 87
-- Rows -> Letters from A to AH
+- Rows -> Letters from A to AG

 |   |1|2|...|86|87|
 |---|-|-|---|--|--|